Yield Optimizer Stack Adapt

 5 of the Best Ways to Experience Texas History in Gonzales

 Few places in the Lone Star State are as steeped in history as the town of Gonzales.
 One of the oldest communities in Texas, some of the pivotal moments of the struggle for independence took place in Gonzales.
-From the first shot fired of the war for Texas Independence, to the beginning of the Runaway Scrape, leading to the defeat of Santa Ana’s army at San Jacinto, Gonzales is the remarkable site of where it all happened.
+From the first shot fired of the war for Texas Independence, to the beginning of the Runaway Scrape, leading to the defeat of Santa Anna’s army at San Jacinto, Gonzales is the remarkable site where it all happened.

 Gonzales is home to the Immortal 32 who were the only men to answer the call to reinforce the Alamo.
 This history is still alive in Gonzales today, thanks to an abundance of homes, monuments, museums and the first ever state-designated Texas History Museum District.